Thanks to the following local businesses and organisations for their support.

 Every event here at The Hawth relies on the support of the community around us to succeed.
 Whether it’s the local juvenile performers starring in Snow White and the Seven Dwarfs, the Front of House and Audio Description Volunteers who give up their time to enhance the experience of theatregoers or amateur dramatics societies who use the venue to put on their fantastic performances – The Hawth wouldn’t be what it is without them.

-The Hawth is delighted to be working again with Crawley Borough Council to give recognition to those who so deserve it in the community and particularly thrilled to be again be presenting a very special Performing Arts Award of our own to a worthy winner this year as part of our celebrations.
+The Hawth is delighted to be working again with Crawley Borough Council to give recognition to those who so deserve it in the community and particularly thrilled to be again be presenting a very special Performing Arts Award of our own to a worthy winner this year.